 17.12.11.
 Latimer Sq west, red zone, demolition in progress, 2 orange diggers.
 Tombstone high rises behind, left to right: Newstalk ZB would be imploded 05.08.12; Pacific Tower / Rendezvous Hotel would be repaired; Forsyth Barr would be refurbished as Crowne Plaza Hotel; PWC would be demolished for the new RC Cathedral precinct

-Ghosts: Next to the demolition site, facing Latimer Sq, stood 2 storey, Morley House.
-Behind loomed Newstalk ZB & other ghosts in the red zone.
-Next to Morley House, stood The Bicycle Thief & a clinic along Worcester St. All 3 would be demolished for CERA's Blueprint E Frame / Rauora Park.
+Ruins: Two-storey Morley House next to a demolition-site facing Latimer Sq.
+Behind loomed Newstalk ZB & more ruins in the red-zone.
+Next to Morley House: The Bicycle Thief & a clinic along Worcester St. All three buildings would be demolished for CERA's Blueprint E Frame / Rauora Park.

 17.12.11.
 Latimer Sq west, red zone, abandoned Morley House, awaiting demolition